GridinSoft Threat Intelligence

 Status: Valid

-The signature on uninstall.exe is reported as valid.
+The signature on setup.exe is reported as valid.
 A valid signature helps confirm publisher identity, but it does not automatically make the file safe if the installer was bundled, abused, or downloaded from an untrusted source.

 %appdata%